p4-team/ctf/2015-09-16-csaw/forensics_200_airport/README.md

 How can we merge them into a password?
 Let's try airport codes!

-We run steghide again and this time input HAVHKGLAXYYZ, the program runs for some time and returns iH4t3A1rp0rt5, hooray!
+We run steghide again and this time input `HAVHKGLAXYYZ`, the program runs for some time and returns iH4t3A1rp0rt5, hooray!